yousufmsoliman/geometry-central/docs/docs/surface/geometry/quantities.md

 ## Lengths, areas, and intrinsic angles

-Defined for any `IntrinsicGeometry`, which is the base class of all other geometry objects---these quantities will always be available on any kind of geometry.
+These quantities are defined for any `IntrinsicGeometry`, which is the base class of all other geometry objects---they will always be available on any kind of geometry.

 ??? func "edge length"